papicella/app-security-snyk-workshop/README.md

 ![alt tag](https://i.ibb.co/f9JsRQX/app-sec-snyk-workshop-2.png)

-_Note: The import can take up to one minute so you can view the import log while it's running _
+_Note: The import can take up to one minute so you can view the import log while it's running_

 ![alt tag](https://i.ibb.co/ZMZBNjR/app-sec-snyk-workshop-3.png)

-The scan should not take longer then a few minutes once complete more onto the nxt step below
+The scan should not take longer then a few minutes once complete more onto the next step below

 ## Step 3 - Analyze Snyk Open Source Scan Results

-Now we have imported our **snyk-boot-web** repo into Snyk let's take a look at the scan results for our maven manifest pom.xml file where our open source dependencies are declared
+Now we have imported our **snyk-boot-web** repo into Snyk let's take a look at the scan results for our maven manifest pom.xml file where our open source dependencies are declared.

 * Click on the pom.xml as shown below